YunoHost-Apps/opensondage_ynh/doc/ADMIN.md

-#### Known limitations

-* There is no way to configure mail, either with smtp or with sendmail.
+There is no way to configure mail, either with smtp or with sendmail.
 See https://framagit.org/framasoft/framadate/merge_requests/184
-* There is no way to use SSOWAT to identify current user.
-See https://framagit.org/framasoft/framadate/issues/177